logotype

 This Quite Frankly Drums website is essentially a record of my drum collection past and present along with the history behind each set of drums where known.

-I am a (poorly!) self taught drummer and my limited time behind a drum set spans just 1976-1985, 2009-2013 and now, 2018 and long into the future I hope!
+I am simply a self taught lover of drums and my limited time behind a drum set spans just 1976-1985, 2009-2013 and now, 2018 and long into the future I hope!

 As mentioned on the home page, the site is dedicated with loving thanks to my late father, Frank Collins who along with his father, Frank Collins senior, set me on my lifelong drumming and music path.